JefiPIC: A 3-D Full Electromagnetic Particle-in-Cell Simulator Based on Jefimenko's Equations on GPU: Computational Model and Results

-In this subsection, we choose another FDTD-based PIC code, UNIPIC, to further demonstrate the advantage of the integral-based PIC codes when dealing with the charge-conservation problem.
-In this model, only electrons are emitted from the shaded rectangle face, shown in Figure \ref{fig:Initial-electron-distribution}.
-The electrons' initial velocities in the $y$-direction are randomly from 0 to $v_{0}$.
-In line with section 3.2, we apply a constant magnetic field of \textbf{$\mathbf{B}$} = 10 T in the $y$-direction again to constrain the electrons' transverse motion.
+We choose another FDTD-based PIC code, UNIPIC, to further demonstrate the advantage of the integral-based PIC codes when dealing with the charge-conservation problem.
+Since UNIPIC obeys the charge-conservation law that when electrons are emitted from the shaded rectangle face, the pseudo positive charge with the opposite charge will retain at the emission surface.
+The total charge of electrons is $-5\times10^{-14}$ C. The electrons' initial velocities in the $y$-direction are randomly from 0 to $v_{0}$.
+We select the computational region size as $n_{x}\cdot n_{y}\cdot n_{z}=1\times251\times111$ in JefiPIC, and $n_{x}\cdot n_{y}\cdot n_{z}=3\times251\times111$ in UNIPIC.
+We apply a constant magnetic field of $10$ T in the y-direction again to constrain the electrons' transverse motion, shown in Figure \ref{fig:Initial-electron-distribution}.
 Thus, only velocities in the $y$-direction are considered.

-Since UNIPIC emits electrons from the metal emission surface, the produced positive charges according to the charge-conservation law is shielded \citep{Wang-2016}.
-Therefore, we can regard the model in UNIPIC as a pure electron plasma.
-However, UNIPIC employs the simple linear interpolation method rather than the charge-conservation method, and thus, it uses the Langdon-Marder correction algorithm from time to time.
+\emph{Note that: UNIPIC employs the simple linear interpolation method rather than the strict charge-conservation method, and thus it needs to use the Langdon-Marder correction algorithm at a certain frequency.}

-Figure \ref{fig:Comparison-of-particle} displays the particle distribution obtained from JefiPIC and UNIPIC at two different time points.
-A comparison of the two distributions reveals their overall similarity, validating our code to a certain extent.
-However, particles simulated by JefiPIC exhibits a larger $y$-direction displacement compared to UNIPIC.
+Figure \ref{fig:Comparison-of-particle} displays the particle distribution obtained from JefiPIC and UNIPIC at two different times.
+A comparison of the two distributions reveals their overall similarity, validating our code's results to a certain extent.
 Table \ref{tab:Comparison-of-the} lists the maximum displacement and velocity of particles under corresponding time steps in Figure \ref{fig:Comparison-of-particle}.
-It is shown that the particles simulated by JefiPIC attained larger velocities than those simulated by UNIPIC, leading to more extensive movements.
-We attribute the difference to dissimilar Coulomb forces exhibited by the particles in each simulation.
-This suggests that since UNIPIC does not strictly adhere to charge conservation at every time step, it is not capable of capturing the accurate electric fields all the time.
-In contrast, JefiPIC does not face such issues and can simulate particles with greater accuracy.
+It is shown that the particles states simulated by JefiPIC and UNIPIC are in close agreement, with deviation around $1\sim3\%$.